Centennial Honors College

 1. Review your course syllabi and consider which class would provide the best opportunity for completing an honors project, and begin discussing ideas with your instructor.

-2. Make sure you cover the questions listed under Honors Contract Questions below, as these must be answered on the application.
+2. Make sure you discuss the questions listed below, as these must be answered on the application.

 The following questions about the honors project are to be addressed on the application, which can be found on the Honors Forms page:

-• What is the anticipated product?
-What will you submit as evidence of the successful honors contract? (e.g. N-page research paper, N-minute presentation, lesson plans, recital, thesis, etc.)
+2. What is the anticipated product?
+What are you required to submit to your instructor for assessment of a successful honors project? (e.g. Research paper, presentation, lesson plans, recital, honors thesis, etc.)

-• What are the major steps necessary to complete the project?
-Include a timeline for the completion of each step.
+3. What are the major steps necessary to complete the project?
+Include a timeline/deadlines for the completion of each step.

-• How/when will you and your instructor review your progress towards completion of the project?
+4. How/when will you and your instructor review your progress towards completion of the above steps?

-Contact an Honors advisor at 298-2228, or via email.
+Contact an academic honors advisor at 298-2228, or via email.
 Go to wiu.edu/honors/staff for contact information.